KhartesViewer/khartes/README.md

 you can import the .obj file directly into `vc_render`.
 Here is how.

-(**Note for advanced users**: If multiple fragments are active, all the active fragments will be saved into a single .obj file.
+(**Note for advanced users**: If multiple fragments are active, all the active fragments will be saved into a single `.obj` file.
-This is convenient for viewing in meshlab, but beware!
+This is convenient for viewing in `MeshLab`, but beware!
 Multi-fragment .obj files cannot be imported into `vc_render`.)

 First, you need to make sure you know where the following files and